0xthk/toolchain/README.md

 # Tool Chain

-The tools I used for daily working and funny.
+The tools I used for daily works and funny.

 # Dev
 ## APIs